saicharancodes/Infracost/README.md

 # Infracost

-1) run the puthon script that contains gemini api that will genearte the terraform code and put that code in main.tf
+1) run the puthon script that contains gemini api that will genearte the terraform code and saves that code in main.tf

 2) Infracost setup (https://www.infracost.io/docs/)